davidsneighbour/kollitsch.dev/README.md

 ## Publishing on Netlify

-This repository is currently optimised for Netlify.
+This repository is optimised for Netlify.
 To create a local copy of the website run `npm run build` or `./bin/netlify/build`.

-- running `npm run release` will create a new tag in the `main` branch and release on Netlify.
+- running `npm run release` creates a new tag in the `main` branch and release on Netlify.

 # Theme

-Currently, the theme is part of this repository.
+The theme is part of this repository.

 ## Design paradigms for the used theme

 - Spacing is applied from top to bottom, meaning that margins are applied to the bottom of items.
 - Responsive design principles are applied as mobile-first.
-- No rows inside of rows (container>row>col>row>col) if this is not explicitly required.
-It probably is not required anyway.
+- No rows inside of rows (container>row>col>row>col) if this isn't explicitly required.
+It probably isn't required anyway.
-- Do not reinvent the wheel.
-Reuse, recycle.
+- Do reuse and recycle styles.

 # Advanced setup

-To enable the step to debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
+To enable the step to debug logging for the GitHub Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
 You find the settings page for this by following `Settings > Secrets > Actions` from the repositories home page.

-# Netlify Setup
+# Netlify setup

 ```shell
 npm install netlify-cli -g && netlify login